8th MSG, 8th MDG Airmen support aircraft generation

 |0

-This work, 8th MSG, 8th MDG Airmen support aircraft generation [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 8th MSG, 8th MDG Airmen support aircraft generation, by Capt.
+Kaylin Hankerson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT